British Prime Minister Sunak sets July 4 election date as his Conservatives face a likely defeat

 The Conservatives have also lost a series of special elections for seats in Parliament this year, and two of its lawmakers recently defected to Labour.

-Lorraine Chase, who was visiting Parliament, said she thinks Labour is headed for victory because the country faces big problems and people want to send the Conservatives packing.
+Lorraine Chase, a well-known British actress who was visiting Parliament, said she thought Labour is headed for victory because the country faces big problems and people want to send the Conservatives packing.

-“They just want the Tories out,” Chase said.
+“They just want the Tories out,” said Chase, 72.
 “I don’t really know what someone else coming in can really help.
 It took years to get in this mess.
 It will take years to get out.”

 Following on his party’s successes in the local elections, Starmer, 61, last week announced a platform focused on economic stability as he tries to win over disillusioned voters.